CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/themes/2019-02-01-recon_weapon.md

 title: Recon and weaponization
 category: themes
 permalink: /themes/recon_weapon
+description: "The attacker conducts research on a target.
+The attacker identifies targets (both systems and people) and determines his attack methodology.
+The attacker may look for Internet-facing services or individuals to exploit."
 ---

 # Attack theme

 The attacker conducts research on a target.
 The attacker identifies targets (both systems and people) and determines his attack methodology.
 The attacker may look for Internet-facing services or individuals to exploit.
-The attacker’s research may also involve the following activities:

 ## Activities